Sergidev/ClashOfRealms/README.md

 **207.2.** Maneuvers without the Reaction keyword may only be played during the controller's own Main Phase while the game is in an Open State.

-**207.3.** The **Reaction** keyword may appear on any card type — Maneuvers, Relics, Battalions, Commanders, or activated abilities.
+**207.3.** The **Reaction** keyword may appear on any card type — Maneuvers, Artifacts, Battalions, Commanders, or activated abilities.
 Any card or ability with the Reaction keyword may be played or activated during a Closed State in response to an existing Chain Item, regardless of whose turn it is (see rule 803.2).

 ---